keithchristian/webpages/README.md

+This paragraph may seem out-of-order but this is a very important item when a contract ends

+ 1. Eventually, every contract will end, sooner or later.
+ 2. Update your resume with skills learned at the recently concluded contract and send it to your recruiter.
+ 3. When a contract ends, the question to ask your recuiter IMMEDIATELY is whether he or she is looking for another position for you.
+ 4. If not, request that a search for a new position start ASAP.
+I was blindsighted by this when a contract ended and no one at my recruiting company was looking.
+ 5. If you're not working, you're not making money.
+Paychecks stop.
+Not an ideal situation to say the least.
+ 6. This is why the job search is perpetual as mentioned in section E-4 below.
+ 7. It is simply good business sense for recruiters to place you in another position ASAP.
+If you're not working, the recuiter and the recruiting company are losing money.

 What suddenly being contacted by a significant number of recruiters in one day may mean.

  1. That a high profile client has released a job desctiption requiring a large number of candidates and the job carries with it a high hourly